 - Skim Alan Skorkin’s post about serialization.
 Some of the code examples are outdated, but this post still contains relevant information.
 If you want to follow along with the code examples, copy and paste them into your code editor and use word wrap.

 - Read the Chapter on File I/O of the Bastard’s Book of Ruby.
+Note: the ruby gem “open-URI” referenced in this assignment has been updated since publishing this material.
+Calling

 This section contains helpful links to other content.
 It isn’t required, so consider it supplemental.